rinnychinny/bookrating/README.md

 ## 📁 Dataset

 This project uses the [Goodreads 10k dataset](https://www.kaggle.com/datasets/zygmunt/goodbooks-10k), filtered to comply with project constraints (max 10,000 entries total).
-Only the top-rated users and their associated book ratings are included.
+Only some users and their associated book ratings are included.

+The filtered datasets are in \goodbooks-10k-filtered\ (filtered_books.csv and filtered_ratings.csv), along with the .ipynb notebook used to produce the filtered data.

 ---